Eugene Profit

 Eugene A. Profit is an American investor, entrepreneur, philanthropist and former American football cornerback for the New England Patriots and Washington Redskins.
-He is the founder, president, CEO, and portfolio manager of Profit Investment Management, an investment management firm located in the Washington, DC metropolitan area.
+He is the founder, president, CEO, and portfolio manager of Profit Investment Management, an investment management firm in the Washington, DC metropolitan area.

-Profit's investment philosophy and approach to valuation-sensitive growth investing has made him the subject of profiles in the financial media including Business Week, SmartMoney, Black Enterprise, Pension & Investments, and Investor's Business Daily.
+Profit's investment philosophy and approach to valuation-sensitive growth investing has made him the subject of profiles in the financial media, including Business Week, SmartMoney, Black Enterprise, Pension & Investments, and Investor's Business Daily.
 He has also been a guest on Wall Street Week, Money Line, CNBC, CNN, Bloomberg and other prominent financial news networks.

 Early life

 Eugene was born in Baton Rouge, Louisiana in 1964, November 11.
 He grew up with four siblings and his mother Shirley Profit in Los Angeles, California, and attended Serra High School.
 He received his B.A. from Yale University.
-During his time at Yale, he majored in economics; competed on the university's track team, setting the school record for the 60 yard dash and long jump (which he still holds) and played on the Yale football team, receiving All-American honors.
+During his time at Yale, he majored in economics; competed on the university's track team, setting the school record for the 60-yard dash and long jump (which he still holds) and played on the Yale football team, receiving All-American honors.